Cosmos II

 A semi-humorous song about Einstein's special relativity (travel near the speed of light) and general relativity (strong gravity).
 Written for science students but fun for all sentient beings in the cosmos!

-SoundClick artist Cosmos II presents "Relatively Weird", a remarkable release in the Rock genre.
+SoundClick artist Cosmos II presents "Relatively Weird", an outstanding release in the Rock genre.
 The track carries an emotional weight that lingers well after it ends.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
+Every element feels intentional, resulting in a cohesive rock track that resonates.
 It has reached the top 10 on the SoundClick Rock General chart, peaking at #1.
-If Folk is in your rotation, "Relatively Weird" belongs there too — find it on SoundClick.
+Producers and creators can get a royalty-free Creative Commons license for "Relatively Weird" — the standardized, legally-sound way to grant permissions.

 Cosmos II is the pseudonym of Alan Marscher, a professor of astronomy at Boston University.
 Usually, he performs alone on guitar and vocals.